-Accepting the bias of observation data collected using single day point prevalence methodology; we purport these findings give evidence of high risk of IWS in adult ICU patients, and this risk could be higher in patients exposed to -short acting opioids with greater affinity for the µ receptor 15,17.
+Accepting the bias of observation data collected using single day point prevalence methodology, we suggest these findings give evidence of high risk of IWS in adult ICU patients, and this risk could be higher in patients exposed to -short acting opioids with greater affinity for the µ receptor 15,17.
 This concurs with a retrospective cohort study of 126 patients treated with remifentanil (n = 58), fentanyl (n = 47), or morphine (n = 21), where IWS was seen in 31.0%, 36.2%, and 9.5% of patients, respectively (P = 0.078) 18.

-Close to half (44.6%) of patients receiving opioids had a continuous infusion for 96 hours or more.
-With a dose reduction in the previous 24 hours in only 3 (5.6% patients).
-Thus, if most patients were on short acting agents (n= 171 (84%) for 96 hours or greater; what could this mean for IWS risk?
-In 2021, Maffei et al assessed risk factors for IWS in an adult Covid19 ICU population; the multivariable model showed each additional day of IV opioid therapy was associated with an 8% increase in odds of IWS (95% CI, 1.02-1.14)5.
-They concluded prolonged and high dose exposures to IV opioids and benzodiazepines should be limited when feasible 5.
+Close to half (44.6%) of patients receiving opioids had a continuous infusion for 96 hours or more, with a dose reduction in the previous 24 hours in only 3 (5.6%) patients.
+Thus, if most patients were on short acting agents (n= 171 (84%) for 96 hours or greater; this might have a greater impact on IWS risk.
+In 2021, Maffei et al assessed risk factors for IWS in an adult Covid-19 ICU population.
+Using a multivariable model they showed that each additional day of IV opioid therapy was associated with an 8% increase in odds of IWS (95% CI, 1.02-1.14)[5].
+However, their findings should be treated with caution, as they did not use a validated assessment tool.
+Instead, they defined and measured IWS as the receipt of scheduled oral opioid, benzodiazepine, and/or clonidine regimens after cessation of IV analgesics and sedatives while in the ICU.5They concluded prolonged and high dose exposures to IV opioids and benzodiazepines should be limited when feasible 5.
 Further, Arroyo et al reported that in 50 ICU patients receiving benzodiazepines and/or opioids, of which 84% of patients were taking a mixture of midazolam (84%) and lorazepam (70%), probable withdrawal syndrome occurred in 55% of patients 2

-With respect to sedatives, propofol was the most used agent in (n =136 (85%) of patients.
-This concurs with international sedative guidance (e.g., PADIS 2018) 1.
-What was perhaps surprising was one in five patients were receiving midazolam given that international guidelines advise benzodiazepines, especially midazolam and lorazepam, be avoided whenever feasible because of risk of delirium and oversedation 19,20 .
-Our findings could have been impacted by the high prevalence (25.2%) of ICU Covid-19 admissions during data collection.
-Greater amounts of benzodiazepines and more challenging sedation are reported in Covid19 ICU admissions by Pun et al in 2020 and Hanks et al in 2022 21,22.
-IWS was reported after benzodiazepines by Maffei et al, the risk being 3 times higher after receiving lorazepam (95% CI 1.12 to 8.15 5.
+With respect to sedatives, propofol was the most used agent in (n =136 (85%) of patients which corresponds with international sedative guidance (e.g., PADIS 2018) 1.
+What was perhaps surprising was that one in five patients were receiving midazolam despite international guidelines that advise against benzodiazepines, especially midazolam and lorazepam, because of risk of delirium and over sedation 19,20 .
+The higher use of benzodiazepines may have reflected the high prevalence (25.2%) of ICU Covid-19 admissions during data collection.
+Greater use of benzodiazepines and more challenging sedation were reported in Covid-19 ICU admissions by Pun et al in 2020 and Hanks et al in 2022 21,22.
+Maffei et al reported a higher incidence of IWS after benzodiazepine administration, the risk being 3 times higher after receiving lorazepam (95% CI 1.12 to 8.15 5.

-As for pre-ICU admission IWS risk factors were present in almost 50% of patients (47%), these were alcohol or nicotine dependence or presence of chronic medication that have withdrawal symptoms on cessation including gabapentinoids and antidepressants 5.
+Potential risk factors for IWS were present in 47% of patients pre-admission, these were alcohol or nicotine dependence or presence of chronic medication that have withdrawal symptoms on cessation including gabapentinoids and antidepressants 5.
 We speculate that most patients would have had these medications withheld on ICU admission (especially if the oral or enteral route is not available) and this could contribute to IWS 23.

 Future research should include: (1)Development and validation of tools for WS detection in adult ICU patients (2) Establish whether use of short acting opioids including remifentanil and alfentantil increases likelihood of IWS and (3) Ascertain if greater use of alpha-2-agonists over propofol and benzodiazepines, known to manage opioid, alcohol and nicotine, reduce likelihood IWS 24,25.